Android Central Verdict

 Lenovo Chromebook Duet You should buy it

 Lenovo brands the Lenovo Duet as a device that can do it all: it can work hard when you need it but gets out of the way when you just want to play games or watch movies.
-In experience, I'm not sure how many of us would want to use a 10.1-inch screen as our primary computer, but the Duet can hack it for my work — answering emails, research, writing, and photo editing — and I bet it can hack it for yours, too.
-Just grab yourself a full-size keyboard for when you're using it at your desk.
+In my experience, I'm not sure how many of us would want to use a 10.1-inch screen as our primary computer, but the Duet can hack it for my work — answering emails, research, writing, and photo editing — and I bet it can hack it for yours, too.

 Where the Duet really shines is as a companion device, as a tablet that you can use while the kids are hogging the family computer or you're in the backyard away from your desktop.
 The Duet is a battery-sipping beauty that may not be the sleekest or shiniest tablet around, but it's certainly the most practical tablet out there.
-In 2020, that's exactly what we need.
+Even as we head into 2022, that's exactly what we need.

 Chrome OS offers you a desktop-grade experience when you need to VPN into work for a quick report or knock out a few dozen emails while you wait for everyone to assemble for movie night, and it offers up battery life that stands out even among Chromebooks.
 While it's not completely perfect, it comes pretty damn close for $300, and with it getting eight years of regular updates — something no Android tablet has ever been to match even half of — this is a tablet that can go the distance and is absolutely worth bringing home for a test drive.